-An organization which deals with projects is known as a projectized organization, and an organization which deals with operational work is known as a functional organization.
+An organization that deals with projects is known as a projectized organization, and an organization that deals with operational work is known as a functional organization.
 A matrix organization deals with projects as well as operations.

 What is a Project?

 A project can be defined in many ways.